seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

     c. a range with negative lower bound and positive upper bound
     d. a range with negative lower bound and zero as the upper bound
     e. a range with negative numbers for both the lower and upper bounds
+    f. a range with the same values for both upper and lower bound

 8. getUpperBound()